lholmquist/lholmquist.github.com-old/_posts/2012-11-29-wow-aerogear-android.md

 ##Next Time

 Possibly finishing up to show the detail views.
+Maybe

 Also checkout the [iOS version](/Personal/Aerogear/2012/11/14/wow-areogear-ios/)